thoth-tech/documentation/docs/OnTrack/Jupyter Notebook/Docker Containers User Stories.md

 - As an Admin/Developer, I want the new features to be added seamlessly to the existing OnTrack code and produce no errors or runtime issues.

-- As an Admin/Developer, I want the containers to run smoothly and produce the intended output every time, without error, so that students can use the software as intended.
+- As an Admin/Developer, I want the feature to produce the intended output every time, without error, so that students can use the software as intended.

 - As an Admin/Developer, I want the code of the containers to be easy to understand so that I know